 Pope Francis' final event for the day was the Holy Sacrifice of the Mass celebrated at Madison Square Garden.
 Approximately 20,000 people gathered to join him in the celebration of the source and summit of the Catholic Faith.

 The altar and sanctuary was simply yet beautifully adorned.
 A San Damiano inspired crucifix was suspended from the ceiling, and a statue of Our Lady of Guadalupe was placed next to the altar.

 Pope Francis processed into the arena along with his brother bishops accompanied by glorious, heavenly music.

-Incensing the statue of Our Lady of Guadalupe, Patroness of the Americas, as Mass begins.
+He incensed the statue of Our Lady of Guadalupe, Patroness of the Americas, as Mass began.